feature-flags-co/ffc-js-client-side-sdk/README.md

 Ffc.bootstrap(featureflags);
 ```

 **If you want to disable the synchronization with remote server, set enableDataSync to false in option**.
-In this case, bootstrap option must be set or bootstrap method must be called.
+In this case, bootstrap option must be set or bootstrap method must be called with feature flags.

 To find out when the client is ready, you can use one of two mechanisms: events or promises.